Subject indexing: Indexing theory

-The core of indexing is, as stated by Rowley & Farrow to evaluate a paper's contribution to knowledge and index it accordingly.
-Or, with the words of Hjørland (1992, 1997) to index its informative potentials.
+The core of indexing is, as stated by Rowley and Farrow to evaluate a paper's contribution to knowledge and index it accordingly.
+Or, in the words of Hjørland to index its informative potentials.

-"In order to achieve good consistent indexing, the indexer must have a thorough appreciation of the structure of the subject and the nature of the contribution that the document is making to the advancement of knowledge."
-(Rowley & Farrow, 2000, p.
-99).
+"In order to achieve good consistent indexing, the indexer must have a thorough appreciation of the structure of the subject and the nature of the contribution that the document is making to the advancement of knowledge".